donalmurtagh/grails-geocode/README.md

 grails-geocode
 ==============

-A Grails plugin that uses the Google maps web service to perform address geocoding and reverse geocoding (the latter is not implemented yet).
+A Grails plugin that uses the Google maps web service to perform address geocoding and reverse geocoding.
 The plugin provides a single artefact, a Spring bean named `geocodingService` that performs geocoding and reverse geocoding.